Samsung's Lee: tainted titan who built a global tech giant

 This focus on crisis, and his often abrasive manner, helped Lee grow his father Lee Byung-chull’s noodle trading business into a sprawling business empire with assets worth about $375 billion as of May 2020 in dozens of affiliates stretching from electronics and insurance to shipbuilding and construction.

-Samsung Electronics developed from a second-tier TV maker to the world’s biggest technology firm by revenue - seeing off Japanese brands Sony, Sharp Corp and Panasonic Corp in chips, TVs and displays; ending Nokia Oyj’s handset supremacy and beating Apple Inc in smartphones.
+Samsung Electronics developed from a second-tier TV maker to the world's biggest technology firm by revenue - seeing off Japanese brands Sony, Sharp Corp 6753.T and Panasonic Corp 6752.T in chips, TVs and displays; ending Nokia Oyj's NOK1V.HE handset supremacy and beating Apple Inc AAPL.O in smartphones.

 In a 1997 essay, Lee recalled his frustration at management inertia.
 “The external business environment was not good ... but there was no sense of anxiety within the organization, and everyone appeared to be eaten up with self-conceit ...
 I needed to tighten them up a bit and repeatedly reminded managers of the need to have the sense of crisis.”